AdobeDocs/analytics.en/help/import/data-connectors/lyris-overview/lyris-deploy-integration/lyris-wizard.md

 To activate the integration, you must complete the Lyris integration wizard within the Data Connectors interface.

-1. Navigate to the Data Connectors (formerly Genesis) area within the Adobe Marketing Cloud.
+1. Navigate to the Data Connectors (formerly Genesis) area within the Adobe Experience Cloud.

    ![](assets/data_connectors.png)

-1. Under **[!UICONTROL Add Integration]**, drag and drop the Lyris plugin into the Adobe Marketing Cloud.
+1. Under **[!UICONTROL Add Integration]**, drag and drop the Lyris plugin into the Adobe Experience Cloud.
 This opens up the Lyris Data Connector Integration.

    ![](assets/add_integration.png)